cartologic/cartoview/README.md

       - `docker-compose exec cartoview python manage.py loaddata initial_data.json`
   - open your browser and type the following address `10.5.0.4`
   - default user credentials `admin/admin` for cartoview and `admin/geoserver` for geoserver
+  - you can stop containers with `make down` or `docker-compose down`
+  - you can get logs for each service in `docker-compose.yml` unsing the following command:
+      - `docker-compose logs --follow --tail=100 <service_name>`
+  - start the containers with `docker-compose up -d` or `make up`
+  - stop the containers with `docker-compose down` or `make down`

 ## Docs:
   - [How to use and install](http://cartologic.github.io)